-In order to address problems of controllability and weight distribution encountered in previous years, SubjuGator's hull was completely redesigned and fabricated from scratch.
-A key aspect in the design this year is the principle of geometric symmetry.
+In order to address the controllability and weight distribution problems encountered in previous years, SubjuGator's hull was completely redesigned and fabricated from scratch.
+A key aspect of the sixth-generation design is the principle of geometric symmetry.

 Figure 2 - Hull and Hardware